-Then, when you’re couples know this, you can plan around it.
+Then, when your couples know this, you can plan around it.

 For example, after educating his clients before their wedding, Andrew goes through the big day shooting for an album.
 “I'm shooting very wide so I can crop the photograph in to fit an album.
 I’m shooting big, signature images.
 And at the time I’m doing that I’m showing them the back of the camera and I’m saying things like ‘that’s gonna look superb as a double-paged spread,’ and you can see them going ‘that’s superb, absolutely!’ and it’s just on the back of a camera.
 That will sell me prints.
 That will sell me double pages in an album – a spread.”